adamaveray/codeformat/README.md

 ### ESLint

-Create an `eslint.config.js` file and create the configuration:
+Create an `eslint.config.js` file with the following configuration:

 ```js
 // eslint.config.js